Skip to content

 Welcome & Organization

-On this site you will find some general information, a script and the exercises for the lab and the lecture of the Elective .Net Framework and C# (.Net) of Prof. Dr. Ute Trapp at University of Applied Sciences Darmstadt, Germany.
+On this site you will find some general information and a script for the Elective .Net Framework and C# (.Net) of Prof. Dr. Ute Trapp at University of Applied Sciences Darmstadt, Germany.
 The workload of this module for a typical efficient working student with the corresponding pre knowledge is 5 ECTS, i.e. ~115h (about 3 weeks).

-In this lab you will learn a new framework and the programming language C#.
-In addition you will realize a small app using the technologies discussed.
-We expect you to apply your knowledge of OOAD, SWE -- here, you find the lecture slides of both modules.
-In addition, you need everything you learned in HCI, Databases and probably all other mandatory modules of the first four semesters.
+I expect you to apply your knowledge of OOAD, SWE -- here, you find the lecture slides of both modules.
+In addition, you need everything you learned in HCI, Databases, Foundation of Web Development and probably all other mandatory modules of the first four semesters.
 In HCI we focused on the user, in this course we focus on a proper architecture.

 Project

-During the last two labs you will work on a small project in a team of four students.
 You should develop something useful, which does not exist in this form.
-Technically, you will
+Technically, you will develop

-• develop a cross-platform application based on MVVM (Avalonia or MAUI)
+• a cross-platform application in MAUI based on MVVM

 • good UX